-Unfortunately, for recruiters that do focus on longer term relationships with clients, providing a stellar service and bringing candidates to their best career option, there is no means of differentiation from their less accomplished peers.
+Unfortunately.
+For recruiters that do focus on long term relationships with clients.
+Providing a stellar service and bringing candidates to their best career option.
+There is no means of differentiation from their less accomplished peers.

 Reviews make good business sense

-When it comes to research on the business benefit of reviews, the process is strongly tilted towards consumers.
-Yelp, Glassdoor and other review sites are designed and made with end-users in mind… but what are employers?
-They’re end users, yes… but the product they’re consuming is talent.
-In marketing today, there are huge gaps between how companies target B2B and B2C audiences – but these strategies miss the simple fact that everyone is a consumer… just within different pipelines.
+When it comes to research on the business benefit of reviews.
+The process is strongly tilted towards consumers.
+Yelp, Glassdoor, and other review sites are designed and made with end-users in mind.

 The commercial case for reviews